Swedish Transport Administration electric road program: First permanent electric road

 The Swedish Transport Administration announced on July 1, 2021, that a section of the E20 route was chosen to be the first permanent electric road in Sweden.
-Trafikverket has made an initial selection of procurement providers by April 2022, the choice of technology was expected to be announced by early 2023 with work beginning in March 2023, but the choice has been delayed to mid to late 2023.
-The road is expected to begin operation by 2026.
+The road was expected to begin operation by 2027.
+Before the project was paused in 2024, an expansion of further 3000 kilometers of electric roads was expected by 2045.

+The first permanent electric road in Sweden was as of 2023 planned to be built on a section of the E20 route between Hallsberg and Örebro.
 An analysis by the logistics firm Novoleap concluded that the electric road on the E20 section between Hallsberg and Örebro will result, for logistics companies, in reduced capital costs for electric fleets, reduced operating costs, and reduced CO_{2} emissions.
 Novoleap notes that the total cost of the electric road may be positive or negative depending on its capital costs for infrastructure, its annual maintenance costs, and its delivered power per vehicle; 200 kW of power per truck is adequate, but higher levels of power such as 400 kW and 800 kW are more beneficial and might be required in the long term.
+The VTI similarly recommends a system capable of delivering 300 kW per truck.
 The Swedish Transport Agency has proposed in late 2022 the billing framework for the first permanent electric road, which will initially rely on a permit for a fixed fee.
 As the system gains more users, it will transition to usage-based billing.

+Trafikverket has made an initial selection of procurement providers by April 2022. the choice of technology was expected to be announced by early 2023 with work beginning in March 2023, but the choice was delayed to mid to late 2023.
+Trafikverket was expected to announce its chosen technology for electric roads by late 2023, but due to procurement offers exceeding the project's budget, in 2023 Trafikverket began investigating cost-reducing measures in order to realize the project within its budget.

+The E20 project was funded at 500-600 million SEK, or about 24-29 million SEK per two lane-kilometers.
+The procurement process was expected to begin again at the end of 2025, but the project's final report submitted in December 2024 recommended against a national electric road network in Sweden as it would not be cost-effective, and the project was paused.